Embird Embroidery Software

 Irregular Parent Object

-As mentioned before, the plants with rotational symmetry and/or mirroring take their shape from just one part of the parent mesh object.
-This part is called source sector .
-The rest of the plant is rotated or mirrored copies of the source sector.
-This section illustrates how does it work.
+As mentioned before, plants with rotational symmetry and/or mirroring take their shape from one part of the parent mesh object.
+This part is called the source sector.
+The rest of the plant consists of rotated or mirrored copies of the source sector.
+This section illustrates how it works.

-The mesh object on which we are going to demonstrate the symmetry and mirroring is intentionally irregular.
-The Growth Kind is Mirror with 3x Rotational Symmetry.
+The mesh object on which we are going to demonstrate symmetry and mirroring is intentionally irregular.
+The Growth Kind is set to Mirror with 3x Rotational Symmetry.

 Mesh - Curly Plant - Irregular mesh object with Origin point